Ascalon0823/Ascalon0823.github.io/_posts/2025-03-05-Arkademy-devlog-1.md

 - **PlayerRecord** is just a struct holds a list of CharacterRecords.

-- **CharacterRecord** is the struct holds a single character`s data stored unstructured in database as a plain JSON since the structure might change very frequently, I dont want to update server code every time I update the game logic.
+- **CharacterRecord** is the struct holds a single character`s data stored unstructured in database as a plain JSON since the structure might change very frequently, I don't want to update server code every time I update the game logic.

 ## Api
 For register and login api it is quite straight forward, just two POST requests without additional checks. ~~I should though~~

-For user related APIs, paramter is not used to indicate which user is the target for api.
+For user related APIs, parameter is not used to indicate which user is the target for api.
 Instead I just simply checking the token and find the user indicate in the token and treat it as the target.
-The reason is for now any user related operation only require their own contens, although this needs to be changed in the future when the user can check other user`s info or when I need an admin system.
+The reason is for now any user related operation only require their own contents, although this needs to be changed in the future when the user can check other user`s info or when I need an admin system.

 A simple token auth middleware is employed for the user related APIs.